-CMSS supports extensions to the tel URI that relate to number portability and freephone service, as specified in draft-ietf-iptel-tel-np-04 [29], except as noted in this section.
+CMSS supports extensions to the tel URI that relate to number portability and freephone service, as specified in [29] except as noted in this section.

-CMSS supports additional extensions to the tel URI to define a dial-around-indicator to indicate how the Carrier ID Code (CIC) was derived [41].
+CMSS supports additional extensions to the tel URI to define a dial-around-indicator to indicate how the Carrier ID Code (CIC) was derived [61].

 These extensions are defined as optional in the tel URI sense.
 RFC3966 [28] specifies that an implementation MAY ignore optional parameters.
-However, CMSS compliant applications MUST support the draft-ietf-iptel-tel-np-04 [29], extensions and the dial-around-indicator extension, and hence they MUST NOT be ignored when received.
+However, CMSS compliant applications MUST support the extensions as specified in [61] and the dial-around-indicator extension, and hence they MUST NOT be ignored when received.